-Sonia McColl referred to the 10% commission rate, saying that it was an unquantifiable number.
+Sonia McColl referred to the 10% commission rate, saying that it was an unquantifiable number on which no business could base its business model.
 Park owners might not sell any homes in one year but in another they might sell 30.
-Site owners buy homes at discounted prices from manufacturers and put their own mark up on them.
-When the time comes for a resident to sell and move out, there was further income for the site owner from the commission.
-It was quite obvious that residents felt this was grossly unfair.
+Site owners buy homes at discounted prices from manufacturers and put their own mark up on them and any reasonable business would want at least 100% mark up.
+When the time comes for a resident to sell and move out, the site owner is receiving a profit on his own profit margin and residents felt this was grossly unfair.